-- i.
-The Technical Meeting (TM) is a part of the competition and is held before the first event of the competition.
+- The LOC must immediately send the final results of the competition in the appropriate format as indicated by UIPM to the Technical Committee Chair and to UIPM HQ. - i) The Technical Meeting (TM) is a part of the competition and is held before the first event of the competition.
 There must be a separate TM per gender taking place the day before each gender competition.
 Attendance of the coaches or representatives of all participating teams is compulsory.
 Each team is entitled to be represented by a maximum of two members.
 A team unable to be present at the TM must inform the LOC at least 24 hours in advance with the necessary data (name of the pentathlete, Licence ID number, results in swimming, start position in team, etc.) and delegate another nation or official to represent them.
-Teams not represented at the TM will not be allowed to start the competition. - At the TM, roll call of the participants takes place and the Event Directors are introduced to the teams.
+Teams not represented at the TM will not be allowed to start the competition. - ii) At the TM, roll call of the participants takes place and the Event Directors are introduced to the teams.
 Instructions concerning the competition must be given and elections for the Jury of Appeal take place.
-The following information must be distributed: - a) The programme, including transport and meals - b) The Medical Plan - c) The riding course plan - d) Details of the Laser-Run Course - e) The composition of the groups and the start list in Fencing and Swimming (which shall be prepared after the roll call) -) Equipment Controls information - g) The list of horses and results of the "Jumping test", at the latest distributed a minimum one hour before the start of the draw for horses - h) For the Finals, the start lists including minimum of 3 reserves
+The following information must be distributed: - a) The programme, including transport and meals - b) The Medical Plan - c) The riding course plan - d) Details of the Laser Run Course - e) The composition of the groups and the start list in Fencing and Swimming for the Qualifications (which shall be prepared after the roll call) - f) Equipment Controls information - g) The list of horses with their characteristics (including the use of whip and spurs) and results of the "Jumping test", at the latest distributed a minimum one hour before the start of the draw for horses - h) For the Semi-finals and Finals, the start lists including minimum of 3